richpeck/exception_handler/README.md

   <img src="./readme/http_codes.png" />
 </p>

-It works by injecting [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) with a custom [ `controller`](app/controllers/exception_handler/exceptions_controller.rb).
+It works by injecting [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) with our custom [ `controller`](app/controllers/exception_handler/exceptions_controller.rb).

-The controller uses a single *[view](app/views/exception_handler/show.html.erb)* to build a *dynamic* response to errors raised.
-The view remains constant; the ONLY moving part is the *[layout](/app/views/layouts/exception.html.erb)* - which changes depending on the HTTP response to be returned.
+The controller uses a *single* method/view to build a response to errors raised.
+The view remains the same for EVERY exception; the ONLY thing that changes is the *[layout](/app/views/layouts/exception.html.erb)* - which changes depending on the HTTP response to be returned (typically `4xx` or `5xx`).

-The real beauty lies in the *simplicity* through which this is achieved.
-Rather than having many different elements, the SOLE focus is to provide a dynamic HTML response through `exceptions_app`. `ExceptionHandler` does this within the scope of `ActionView`, allowing you to use your own layouts etc.
+The beauty lies in the *simplicity* through which this is achieved.
+Rather than having many different elements, the SOLE focus is to provide different HTML responses via differing layouts. `ExceptionHandler` does this within the scope of `ActionView`, allowing for the use of views, helpers and other data from the database.

-The controller builds an `@exception` object, which can then be referenced in the view.
+Its controller builds an `@exception` object, which can then be referenced in the view.
 The magic comes from the layouts, which determine the look & feel of the erroneous page.
-Since `500` errors typically dente
+Since `500` errors typically denote server errors, we have included a custom "exceptions" layout which we invoke for `5xx` errors by default.

 --